Magedi-Keanu/Calculator-R17/README.md

-# Markdown Previewer
+# Build a JavaScript Calculator

-This is my solution to the FreeCodeCamp Front End Libraries Projects - Build a Markdown Previewer.
+This is my solution to the FreeCodeCamp Front End Libraries Projects - Build a JavaScript Calculator.

 ## Technologies used
 * React js